AndroidCrypto/AccessControlSystemDESFire/HceApplication/README.md

 ![Trial License Request Manager](hce_03.png "Trial License Request Manager")

-Click on the "Get an one hour trial license"
+Click on the "Get an one hour trial license" - as the name says it is possible only one time per installation to get the one hour license.

 ### One Hour Trial License is activated now

 ![Trial License Activated](hce_04.png "The Trial License is activated")

+You are ready to use the HCE app with the Access Control apps (starting with Maintenance app).

 ### Return to Main activity